YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 Smoke, night, the dark lunar fortnight, and the six months of southern solstice of the sun â€” departing by these paths, the righteous person attains heaven and comes back to earth.
 (8.25)

-The path of light of spiritual practice and Self-knowledge and the path of darkness of materialism and ignorance are thought to be the worldâ€™s two eternal paths.
+The path of light of spiritual practice and Self-knowledge and the path of darkness of materialism and ignorance are thought to be the world's two eternal paths.
 The former leads to salvation and the latter leads to rebirth as human beings.
 (8.26)

 **TRANSCENDENTAL KNOWLEDGE LEADS TO SALVATION**